Ansel Elkins

-Ansel Elkins is an American poet and 2014 winner of the Yale Series of Younger Poets Competition.
-Yale University Press published her collection Blue Yodel in 2015.
+Ansel Elkins is an American poet and director of the Creative Writing program at Berea College.
+Her collection Blue Yodelwas the 2014 winner of the Yale Series of Younger Poets Competition.
+Yale University Press.

 Biography

-Elkins was born and raised in northern Alabama.
+Elkins was born and raised in northern Alabama, where her parents worked as journalists at The Anniston Star.
 She received her BA from Sarah Lawrence College and an MFA from UNC Greensboro.